Exam day

 Bring

-- Printed copy of your candidate allocation letter confirming your candidate name, number, exam time and venue
+- Copy of your candidate allocation letter confirming your name, candidate number, exam time and venue

 - Current photo ID with your full name and signature, for example a passport or driver licence – digital IDs are not accepted